 Associated with coal mining was iron mining, an important medieval industryrecorded at Muggleswick in Durham in 1298.
 Most iron was made by heating iron ore in simple blast furnaces called bloomeries using charcoal made from the wood of the extensive medieval forests.

 Coal was not normally used because its sulphur content caused the iron to be brittle.
 In 1306 a petition was handed to Parliament against the Bishop of Durham for his destruction of Weardale forests to acquire charcoal for his iron bloomeries.

 In the late thirteenth century Newcastle was regarded as the leading English port for exporting leather.
 It benefited from a plentiful supply of local local livestock in the Northumberland countryside, which of course provided the leather hides.

 In 1291, 80 quarters of coal were sent to Corfe Castle in Dorset from Newcastle and coal was being shipped to London from here at least as early as 1305.
-Royalty was one major customer of Newcastle coal and there is a record of the purchase of 576 chaldrons of coal from the Winlaton mine by Henry III, in the thirteenth century, for his castle at Windsor.
+The Crown was one major customer of Newcastle coal and there is a record of the purchase of 576 chaldrons of coal from the Winlaton mine by King Henry III, in the thirteenth century, for his castle at Windsor.

 Although Newcastle’s defensive walls were falling into decay, they were enough to protect the town’s coal trade from Scottish raids.
 By 1334 Newcastle was the fourth wealthiest town in England after London, Bristol and York and the eleventh largest in 1372 with 2,637 tax payers.